-Essentially, new gTLD domain renewals held with Uniregistry are going from renewal rates of $10-$20 annually to nearly $300.
+New gTLD domain renewals held with Uniregistry are going from renewal rates of $10-$20 annually to nearly $300.
 OUCH!

 Schilling did make mention that there would be promotions to ease and decrease the rate increase, but I’m not certain that many are giving much weight or trust after feeling like they’ve been betrayed thus far.

-It’s very likely a growing group of domainers will take a blood bath, being forced to not auto renew and some closing their domain investing businesses for good.
+It’s very likely a growing group of domainers will take a blood bath, being forced to not auto-renew and some closing their domain investing businesses for good.

-I know such news makes me pause and re-consider growing my new gTLD portfolio, even if I own only a handful of names.
+I know such news makes me pause and reconsider growing my new gTLD portfolio, even if I own only a handful of names.

-With Uniregistry leading the way with price hikes, I imagine other registries are likely to play follow the leader and over the cliff they all go.
+With Uniregistry leading the way with price hikes, I imagine other registries are likely to play follow the leader, and over the cliff, they all go.